IT Code of Practice - Core Regulations

 Some software licences procured by the University of Sheffield will set out obligations for the user – these should be adhered to.
 If you use any software or resources covered by a Chest agreement, you are deemed to have accepted the Eduserv User Acknowledgement of Third Party Rights.
 (See accompanying guidance for more detail.)

-These regulations are issued under the authority of the Director of Corporate Information and Computing Services (CiCS) acting on behalf of the Information Services Committee, who is also responsible for their interpretation and enforcement, and who may also delegate such authority to other people.
+These regulations are issued under the authority of the Director of Corporate Information and Computing Services (CiCS) acting on behalf of the University Executive Board IT sub-group who is also responsible for their interpretation and enforcement, and who may also delegate such authority to other people.

 You must not use the IT facilities without the permission of the Director of CiCS or the person or body to whom the facilities belong.